← Back to writing

 I built ThreadTrace to find them.

 Most error handling bugs aren't at the throw site.
 They're three handlers deep, where someone assumed the caller would deal with it and the caller assumed the callee already did.
+You'd need to read five files to spot the gap.
+Nobody does that in code review.

 Bug chains